Piano sonata: Piano sonatas in the Classical era

-The 32 sonatas of Ludwig van Beethoven, including the well-known Pathétique Sonata and the Moonlight Sonata, are often considered the pinnacle of piano sonata composition.
+The 32 sonatas of Ludwig van Beethoven, including the well-known Pathétique Sonata, the Piano Sonata No. 14, and the Piano Sonata No. 23 are often considered the pinnacle of piano sonata composition.

 Piano sonatas in the Romantic era

 As the Romantic era progressed after Beethoven and Schubert, piano sonatas continued to be composed, but in lesser numbers as the form took on a somewhat academic tinge and competed with shorter genres more compatible with Romantic compositional style.
 Franz Liszt's comprehensive "three-movements-in-one" Sonata in B minor draws on the concept of thematic transformation first introduced by Schubert in his Wanderer Fantasie of 1822.
 Piano sonatas have been written throughout the 19th and 20th centuries and up to the present day.